 We get asked from time to time is their any special meaning to the different colored belts we all wear or are they just holding our pants up :).
 Well yes to both is the answer.

 White belt (9th Kyu): A white belt symbolizes the birth of a new life.
 Or a new seed planted in the snow.
 It signifies the ability of the student for undertaking a new challenge in life in terms of acquiring karate skills.

-Yellow tip & belt (8th & 7th Kyu): yellow belt depicts the first rays of sunlight.
+Yellow tip & belt (8th & 7th Kyu): Yellow belt depicts the first rays of sunlight.
 It symbolizes the student’s mind, which is now more open to following instructions.
-Usually this is about 6 months

 Black belt (Shodan ho): Black belt indicates the dark shadows behind the light of the sun.
 It indicates an indispensable treasure of knowledge and enlightenment within the student’s mind.
-Usually this is about 1 year.
+This represents a mastery of the basics.